jtv/libpqxx/include/pqxx/doc/datatypes.md

 converted.

-By default, this will work fine when using the gcc or clang compilers, but the name may come out a little strange on other compilers.
+By default, this will work fine when using the gcc or clang compilers, but the name may come out a little strange on other compilers, or even illegible due to the compiler's name mangling.
 So, it can help to define a name yourself.

 To tell libpqxx the name of a given type `T`, specialise the template function `name_type<T>()`.
 It should return `T`'s human-readable name: